How can I quickly find answers to frequently asked questions?

 If you're creating an issue using an external source (for example, Yandex Forms), make sure to save the widget data to a new field during integration setup.

-Edit the old widget to specify the new field instead of the Summary field in the settings.
+Edit the old widget: use the new field instead of the Issue field in the settings.

 I still have questions.
-Where can I send them?
+Who do I ask them to?

-You can ask your questions in the chat.
-On any issue page, click → Support chat in bottom-right corner.
+Ask your question in the chat: on any issue page, click → Support chat.